-Fig. 7.7: Connection of the transducer cable with plastic cable jacket and stripped cable ends
+Fig. 7.7: Connection of the transducer cable with plastic jacket and stripped ends

-- 1 cap nut

-- 2 compression part

-- 3 basic part

-- 4 external shield brushed back
+- 3 basic part - 4 external shield, brushed back

-Transducer cable with stainless steel conduit and stripped cable ends
+7.1.3.3 Transducer cable with stainless steel conduit and stripped cable ends

-- Remove the blind plug for the connection of the transducer cable, see Fig. 7.8. - Insert the transducer cable into the junction box. - Fix the transducer cable by tightening the cable gland. - Connect the transducer cable to the terminals of the junction box, see Fig. 7.8 and Tab.
-7.7.
+- Remove the blind plug for the connection of the transducer cable. - Insert the transducer cable into the junction box. - Fix the transducer cables by tightening the cable glands. - · Connect the transducer cable to the terminals of the junction box.

 terminal connection

 V transducer 👚 (brown cable, marked white)

 VS transducer 👚 (red cable)

-RS transducer 🗑 (red cable)
+RS transducer 🙀 (red cable)

-R transducer 🚰 (brown cable)
+R transducer 🙀 (brown cable)